-If you are pregnant, please let me know, so that I can modify postures for you.
+If you are pregnant, please let me know, so that I can adapt the class to suit you.

 All information given will be treated in complete confidence.

-Q: I have never done any Yoga before, is it ok to attend your classes?
+Q: I have never done any Yoga before, is it okay to attend your classes?